-This Advanced Studies Course, part of the Diploma in Contemporary Crafts and Design, offers hands-on immersion in the creation and development of craft objects from a contemporary perspective.
+This Advanced Studies Course, part of the Programme in Contemporary Crafts and Design, offers hands-on immersion in the creation and development of craft objects from a contemporary perspective.
 The training combines traditional processes with digital tools and experimental approaches to meet creative and market needs.
 Students experience all phases of the design and production process, from idea generation to the formalization and projection of the craft product.

 → Request an interview

-→ From 3 February to 2 July 2026
+→ 7 October to 2 December 2026

-→ €2,295
+→ Online

 → Registration open